platelminto/music-pi-controller/README.md

 ## Installation

 Most things are needed just for the debug server, rPI has few requirements.
-To get debug output working from speakers on Linux, had to run:
+To get debug output working from speakers on (some) Linux, had to run:
 - `sudo modprobe snd_aloop`